eklam/War-Of-Conquest/README.md

 - [1] Mors Sand
   - *If you are defending, this card gains a fortification icon.
 If you are attacking, this card gains 1 Sword icon.*
 - [1] Dorea Martell
-  - *If you are defending and lose this combat, your opponent may not move his units into the embattled area.
+  - *If you are defending, and lose this combat, your opponent may not move his units into the embattled area.
 They return to the area from which they marched.
 Your own units must still retreat.*
 - [0] Meria Martell, the Yellow Toad
   - *Immediately move your opponent to the bottom of one Influence track of your choice.*